Upgrading SOLIDWORKS Toolbox within SOLIDWORKS PDM

 How to upgrade SOLIDWORKS Toolbox using the Installation Manager

-In this scenario, the upgrade is complete on the server using the PDM Upgrade Checklist, and we’ve updated the PDM client on one machine, and now we’re finally ready to upgrade SOLIDWORKS to the new major version.
+In this scenario, the upgrade is complete on the server using the PDM Upgrade Checklist.
+Now, we’re finally ready to upgrade SOLIDWORKS and PDM Client to the new major version.

 NOTE: SOLIDWORKS Toolbox only needs to be upgraded once, so we’re going to include it in the first SOLIDWORKS workstation being upgraded, the rest will be able to update SOLIDWORKS and PDM at the same time and the toolbox will be skipped.